gameplay3d/gameplay/CODING.md

                 return "eDirectional";
             ...
 ```
-- **Do not** align blocks of variables to match spacing causing unnecessary line changes when new variables are introduced.
+- **Do not** align blocks of member variables to match spacing causing unnecessary line changes when new variables are introduced.
 ```cpp
 private:
     int          foo;